ianlucas/cs2-match-plugin/README.md

 #### `match_verbose` ConVar

 > [!IMPORTANT]
-> Disable this if you trust the plugin enough, but it'll make harder to debug issues.
+> Keeping this setting enabled makes debugging issues easier.

 * Are we debugging the plugin?
 * **Type:** `bool`